Denellyne/Folar/README.md

 ## About the project

-#### In spite everything this isn't being made to be a replacement but a project from which I can learn more about compilers whilst achieving something actually useful in my day-to-day use
+#### In spite of everything this isn't being made to be a replacement but a project from which I can learn more about compilers whilst achieving something actually useful in my day-to-day use

 ## ⚠️ Note